The Michigan Chronicle and TCF Bank present the S.W.A.G. (Students Wired for Achievement and Greatness) Scholarship Awards.

 “Many scholarship programs are awarded solely based on academic performance, however, the S.W.A.G.
 Scholarship Awards were specifically created to ensure that more minority students in Detroit who demonstrate leadership in multiple areas, other than grades, have access to scholarships,” said the publisher of the Michigan Chronicle, Hiram E. Jackson.

-The S.W.A.G Scholarship Awards recipients will be recognized and receive a scholarship grant in the Spring of 2020.
-Current high school seniors who live in Detroit and attend a Detroit Public Schools Community District high school, or a charter school located within the city; who are planning to attend college or a trade school in the Fall of 2020, have a grade point average ranging from 2.25-3.2, and have demonstrated a commitment to community, service and integrity are eligible to apply.
+The S.W.A.G Scholarship Awards recipients will be recognized and receive a scholarship grant in the Spring of 2021.
+Current high school seniors who live in Detroit and attend a Detroit Public Schools Community District high school, or a charter school located within the city; who are planning to attend college or a trade school in the Fall of 2021, have grade point average ranging from 2.25-3.2 and have demonstrated a commitment to community, service, and integrity are eligible to apply.
 See below for full official rules.

 The goal of the S.W.A.G.
 Scholarship Awards is to build confidence and ensure a better future for Detroit teens, provide a village of support for parents and educators, and together, build strong future community and business leaders.

 From motivating us through challenging times, to helping us discover our passions, teachers, coaches, and education support professionals play an important role in the lives of students.
 And when they meet an education support professional who truly inspires them, it’s not uncommon to feel that influence for many years to come.

 That is why TCF Bank is giving out the S.W.A.G.
 Influential Educator Award.
 These (5) $1,000 grants will be given to educators to enable them to take the lead on a wide range of projects to improve student learning.

 *Education support professionals can be classified as guidance counselors, para-educators, school bus drivers, maintenance and custodial staff, food services staff, school nurses and student services workers, clerical and office assistants, and school security officers.